 No Bake Vegan Energy Bites

-There is a lot of excitement over protein balls packed full of goodness and we have a very delicious, no bake, protein ball recipe to share with you.
-Our protein balls are vegan, gluten free and a little crunchy.
+There is a lot of excitement over protein balls packed full of goodness and we have a very delicious, no-bake, protein ball recipe to share with you.
+Our protein balls are vegan and a little crunchy.
 Make them and roll them in unsweetened shredded coconut, coconut palm sugar, sesame seeds, chia seeds, or anything else that happens to come to your mind.
 So easy and quick to grab on the run and pop in your mouth!

 There are so many times when we just need a little extra boost during the day and we believe our protein balls will provide that extra boost.
 If milled finely, you don’t need to go through the long process of extracting pea protein.
 Our Green Pea Protein Balls have fresh milled green split pea flour in them that provide a high source of protein, fiber, antioxidants, and phytonutrients.
 A great source of pea protein, but you only need a little bit!

 We have added chia seed to our pea protein balls because it is nutrient-dense and packs a punch of energy-boosting power.
 Not only that, but recent research has found that the chia seed benefits are even greater than was previously realized.
 The reason Chia seeds are so beneficial is due to them being rich in fiber, omega-3 fats, protein, vitamins, and minerals, just to mention a few.

 We have also added sesame seeds because of their many health benefits of including vitamins, minerals, natural oils, and organic compounds which consist of calcium, iron, magnesium, phosphorus, manganese, copper, zinc, fiber, thiamin, vitamin B6, folate, protein, and tryptophan.